 2. When specific questions are answered, answer with specific details.
 The temptation is to talk generalities.

-3. When you setup try to have more light on your face than on everything else.
+3. When you setup, try to have more light on your face than on everything else.
 Avoid a bright background and a dark you.

-5. Control the sound.
+5. Control your sound.
 Some mics are great.
 Some are terrible.
 Using headphones with a mic tends to equalize the audio quality for everyone.
 Minimize background noise distraction.
 A quiet room at the library is a good option.

 6. Expect audio lag and wait just a few seconds to let the conversation settle before you speak.
 It’s normal for people to step on one another in a video conference but waiting a bit will mitigate it.
 You shouldn’t be in a hurry to talk anyways.

 7. Don’t bundle your questions.
 The temptation can be to ask three questions at once.
 Typically you get poor answers.
 Once concise question at a time.

 8. Active listening is key.
 Don’t think about your next question.
 Interviewing is about building trust; careful listening and understanding is key to building that trust.